topo-gps/ios-manual/en/main/dashboard.rst

 If you tap the coordinates on the coordinates panel, the coordinates will be shown in a different format.

 The possible coordinate formats can be set via :ref:`Menu <sec-menu>` > More > :ref:`Settings <ss-settings>` > Coordinates > :ref:`Displayed coordinate types <sec-settings-coordinates>`.

+If you press long on the coordinates in the coordinates panel a pop-up will appear in which you can choose to copy the coordinates to the pasteboard or to share the coordinates.